CHIEF HOSPITAL EPIDEMIOLOGIST: Thomas R. Talbot, MD MPH

 Jan Szychowski, RN CIC -- Jan Szychowski attended Flower Hospital School of Nursing in Toledo, Ohio in 1973 and received a BSN from Murray State University in 2000.
 She has had the opportunity to work in several areas of nursing including medical/surgical, Emergency room, ICU, obstetrics, and Same Day Surgery.
 She has been involved in Infection Prevention for 12 years, becoming certified in 1999.
 Before starting at Vanderbilt in 2004, she had been active in West KY APIC serving on the nominating committee, as President-Elect and as President.

 Jackie Smith, RN CIC -- Jackie graduated from St. Xavier College in Chicago with a BSN and completed her MSN degree in 2009.
 After working for a year on a pediatric acute care unit in Chicago, Jackie moved to Nashville.
 She started her career at Vanderbilt in 1985 where she worked in the Pediatric Intensive Care Unit.
 During her 24 years in the PCCU, she was a bedside nurse, assistant manager, and nurse educator.
-Jackie joined the Department of Infection Prevention in 2009 as the IP for Monroe Carell Jr. Children's Hospital at Vanderbilt.
+Jackie joined the Department of Infection Prevention in 2009 as one of the IPs for the Monroe Carell Jr. Children's Hospital at Vanderbilt.

 Tanya Boswell, RN MSN CIC Tanya received her BSN from East Tennessee State University in Johnson City, Tennessee.
 After working for 3 years in psychiatric nursing, she began working in Monroe Carell Jr. Children's Hospital at Vanderbilt inpatient medical/surgical units.
 Tanya completed her MSN degree in 1993 from Vanderbilt University.
 Primarily, Tanya has worked in the pediatric critical care unit; she called the PCCU home for fifteen years.
 Her roles in the PCCU included bedside nurse, nurse educator, and clinical nurse specialist.
 In addition to working at Vanderbilt, she works part time as adjunct faculty for a local school of nursing.
 Tanya joined the Infection Prevention team in the spring of 2010 as the second IP for Monroe Carell Jr. Children's Hospital at Vanderbilt.